77063code/aaliya-gallery/README.md

 12. How to create thumbnails of uploaded images
 13. The price and sold/not sold needs to be added to the front of the image
 14. How to show progress bar when images are being uploaded
+15. Work on onblur and onfocus on firefox

 DOMAIN-EMAIL
 WHAT ALL NEED TO DO
 1. Set up a domain email instead of gmail from which to send emails from
-2. Integrate sendgrid with domain email
-3. Work on onblur and onfocus on firefox
 4. Create prod and test buckets for all the images
 5. Renew the certbot certificate for both aaliya-gallery and cmeitest.com
 6. Autofocus error in register-artist on 2 fields